 Worrying about the health of your unborn child is a common and normal part of pregnancy.
-Those feelings can be intensified when your family has a history of serious illness or if you’re having difficulty conceiving.
+Those feelings can be intensified when your family has a history of serious illness or if you’re having difficulty becoming pregnant.

-Preimplantation Genetic Diagnosis is a test that can screen embryos created through in vitro fertilization (IVF) to see whether they will suffer from a condition or are carriers of a genetic abnormalities that will cause a serious illness.
-If you or your partner have a family history of serious illness and you are undergoing IVF, your doctor may recommend preimplantation genetic diagnosis.
+Preimplantation genetic testing can screen embryos created through in vitro fertilization (IVF) to see whether they have a genetic abnormality that can cause a serious illness.
+If you or your partner has a family history of a serious illness caused by gender abnormality and you are undergoing IVF, your doctor may recommend preimplantation genetic testing.

-Preimplantation genetic diagnosis is done by taking some cells from fertilized embryos and analyzing the genes.
-Once the embryos without genetic abnormalities are cleared, they are then placed in the mother’s uterus.
+Preimplantation genetic testing is performed by taking some cells from fertilized embryos and analyzing the genes.
+Once the embryos without genetic abnormalities are identified, they are then placed in the mother’s uterus.

-Preimplantation genetic screening is similar, but this test checks the embryos for common chromosomal abnormalities that could lead to a miscarriage or a disorder like Down’s syndrome.
-Your doctor may suggest preimplantation genetic screening if you or your partner have history of chromosomal issues, or if you’re over the age of 35 or have had repeated miscarriages.
+Preimplantation genetic testing can also check embryos for common chromosomal abnormalities that could lead to a miscarriage or a disorder like Down’s syndrome.
+Your doctor may suggest preimplantation genetic testing if you or your partner has a history of chromosomal abnormalities, repeated miscarriages or in other specific situations.

-Once you have the results of your preimplantation genetic diagnosis or screening, you’ll be able to consult with your doctor about which embryos to implant during IVF.
-Preimplantation genetic diagnosis or screening can’t guarantee a healthy baby, but it can significantly lessen the chances that your baby will be born with a genetic condition.
+Once you have the results of your preimplantation genetic testing, you’ll be able to consult with your doctor about which embryos to implant during IVF.
+Preimplantation genetic testing can’t guarantee a healthy baby, but it can significantly lessen the chances that your baby will be born with a genetic condition.

 As your baby develops, you’ll want to talk to your doctor about what kind of prenatal care and testing you should have.
-Monitoring your baby’s health remains important even with preimplantation genetic diagnosis or screening.
+Monitoring your baby’s health remains important even with preimplantation genetic testing.